-Study of fractured rocks is important for a number of important applications, from nuclear waste investigations, to pollution control and remediation as well as various energy applications.
-We have a long tradition in this research, from modeling to experimental characterization, with some key publications listed below.
+Study of fractured rocks is important for a number of important applications, from nuclear waste investigations, to pollution control and remediation as well as various energy applications, including Enhanced Geothermal Energy.
+We have a long tradition in this research, from modeling to experimental characterization, with some key projects presented below.

 Flow though percolating clusters simulated by PYCHAN3 (Dessirier et al., 2017)

 We are also addressing the effect of coupled hydro-mechanical processes in fractures and fracture networks in a number of different applications, from geological storage of CO2, to unconventional hydrocarbon recovery and Enhanced Geothermal Systems (EGS).
 For all of these applications it is common that fluid needs to be injected in a manner that does not cause unwanted pressure effects.
 Properly addressing this requires coupled modelling of the hydraulic flow processes and the mechanical processes.